dylan-jayatilaka/tonto/README.md

    make -j
 ```

-By default the `tonto` program is built with Release flags.
+I'm gradually replacing `LAPACK` stuff as I think inlined code is better.

 The executable program is located at:

 ```
     build/tonto(.exe)
 ```

-The standalone Hirshfeld atom refinement terminal
-(HARt) program will be located at:
+The standalone Hirshfeld atom refinement terminal (the `hart`) program will be located at:

 ```
    build/hart(.exe)
 ```

-Copy the program `build/hart` anywhere you like
-For help type `hart -help`.
+Copy the program `build/hart` anywhere you like  For help type `hart -help`.

 ## 3. Go!